endurox-dev/endurox/README.md

 # endurox
 EnduroX is Open Source Middleware Platform for Distributed Transaction Processing

 Platform provides X/Open XATMI and XA APIs for C/C++ applications.
-EnduroX can be considered as replacement for Oracle(R) Tuxedo(R), Jboss Blacktie (Narayan), Hitache OpenTP1 and other XATMI middlewares.
+EnduroX can be considered as replacement for Oracle(R) Tuxedo(R), Jboss Blacktie (Narayan), Hitachi OpenTP1 and other XATMI middlewares.

 EnduroX provides SOA architecture for C/C++ applications and allows to cluster application in fault tolerant way over multiple physical servers.
 EnduroX provides Oracle(R) Tuxedo(R) FML/FML32 library emulation, including boolean expressions.
 Other Tuxedo specific APIs are supported, such as tpforward() and work with distributed transactions (tpbegin(), tpcommit(), etc.).